MarkStudio/XcodeCodeSnippets/README.md

 # Xcode Code Snippets

 Some code snippets be used in Xcode.
+Code Snippets Path: ~/Library/Developer/Xcode/UserData/CodeSnippets下；

 # Usage
 ```